Custom Motor Solution CAse Study

 Execution

 After the third sample set and testing were completed and refinements were made to increase the motor length, Hankscraft supported a 100-piece sample order to our customer to validate the prototype design.
-Our customer approved the prototypes, and Hankscraft began the manufacturing development phase.
+With prototype approval, Hankscraft began the manufacturing development phase.

 The manufacturing development phase included process flow diagrams, Design Failure Mode Effect and Analysis (DFEMA), Process Failure Mode and Effects Analysis (PFEMA), control plan, component drawings, production work instructions, functional inspection test plan, special features list, and all other supporting documentation to support manufacturing.
 These documents were all reviewed with our customer for feedback throughout the process.

-Upon customer approval, a small production “run at rate” was conducted to test the production line’s efficiency and capacity.
-Forty-five samples were pulled from the production run and had a Level 3 Production Part Approval Process (PPAP) conducted.
-In working through the PPAP, 1 mechanical dimension was slightly out of specification.
-This specification was negotiated and found to be non-critical.
-Customer drawings were updated to pass the production run, and the motors received PPAP approval.
+A small production “run at rate” was conducted to test the production line’s efficiency and capacity.
+Forty-five samples were pulled from the production run and had a Level 3 Production Part Approval Process (PPAP) conducted, where approval was achieved with no critical issues.

 Results

-The custom motor met the requirements of the application and filled a unique need for our customer.
+The custom motor met application requirements and filled a unique need for our customer.
 Hankscraft followed a methodical process to gather requirements, create actionable items, create prototypes, and check operation of those prototypes to the agreed standards.
 Hankscraft entered the next step of manufacturing tooling with high confidence for success without costly changes.

 Custom Motor Example Visual